Pontic Greek genocide: Population exchange

 On 30 January 1923 the population exchange between Greece and Turkey was agreed in Lausanne.
 According to it, Sunni Muslims in Greece and Orthodox Greeks in Asia Minor would be exchanged with the exception for Western Thrace and Constantinople.

 Regarding Anatolian Greeks, the exchange was quite formal, because at the time of its signing, most of them were killed or fled (among 1.2 million "exchanged" only 190,000 were transferred according to the treaty).

-Vlasis Agtzidis noted a symbolic coincidence of events.
-He writes that the signing of the exchange protocol, "which was the crowning achievement of an unprecedented humanitarian catastrophe", took place a day after the end of the first Nazi rally in Munich.
-At this congress, Hitler demanded the abolition of the Versailles agreements.
-What Hitler demanded in Munich was already achieved in Lausanne by "his old ally from the First World War", Mustafa Kemal.

 For Nationalists, the benefit of the treaty was that it allowed them to legally get rid of the remaining Greeks and ensured that none of those who had already fled would ever return.
 In Pontus, the Treaty of Lausanne only legally cemented the results of the genocide.
 Greek villages were destroyed and churches were desecrated, most inhabitants either died or fled to Georgia or Russia.
 Only small groups of Greek guerrillas wandered with their families and other civilians in the forests of Pontus.

 Having learned about the agreement, many surviving Pontians continued to distrust the Turks.
 Sometimes even the arrival of international missions could not convince them to leave the forests.
 Risking their lives, they made attempts to move to the Soviet Union by sea on all kinds of watercraft.
 A typical case is that of commander Pantelis Anastasiadis, who with his 25 soldiers and 300 civilians was able to reach Poti on two motor schooners, at the end of December 1923.
 Another schooner with 150 Pontians, 25 of them women, managed to arrive in Yalta.

-Agtzidis writes that even a year after the Lausanne Treaty there were still Greek partisans in the Pontic mountains.
+Agtzidis writes that even a year after the Lausanne Treaty there were still Greek partisans in the Pontic Mountains.
 Only those who reached Soviet territory survived.

 Almost 190,000 Greeks were sent from the Ottoman Empire to Greece and about 350,000 Muslims were brought from Greece to the Ottoman Empire.
 With that, no more Christian Greeks were left in the Ottoman Empire.